Trevor-Fagan/CoffeeShopCoders/README.md

 1. Fix the CORS issue
 2. Create Cron job for authentication token for AWS ECR
 3. Add SSL certificate
-4. Obtain UI design and build it out
+4. Obtain UI design and build it out (working with UI designer to get this done)
-5. Figure out how to not have duplicates in AWS ECR (wasted versioning)
+5. Figure out how to not have duplicates in AWS ECR Need to come up with versioning system

 # Frontend
 - React